eddieguo-1128/eddieguo-1128/README.md

 ### Hi there 👋

-- 📖 I’m a senior studying Data Science and Environmental Economics @ UC Berkeley
+- 📖 I’m a master's student at CMU studying ML/NLP
-- 🌱 I’m currently learning NLP
-- 📫 How to reach me: eddieguo@berkeley.edu
+- 📫 How to reach me: yuzhiguo@andrew.cmu.edu
 - 😄 Pronouns: He/Him/His